 Enhance Your Career by Earning Your Doctorate Online

-With a focus on qualitative and quantitative research, this hybrid program will allow you to hone your skills in research, evidence-informed care delivery, education and curriculum development, and public health.
+With a focus on qualitative and quantitative research, the hybrid Health Sciences, D.H.Sc. distance learning program will allow you to hone your skills in research, evidence-informed care delivery, education and curriculum development, and public health.

 Months to Earn Your Degree